Leah1977/LSH_Electricians_MS1/README.md

 ## Additional Features

-As our website progresses I would like to include a search option and a spares/shop section.
+As our website progresses, I would like to include a search option and a spares/shop section.

 ## Project Display
 ---

 This project is responsive to appear on different screen sizes.
-The display changes to accomodate smaller screen size.
-On a phone some items have been removed to focus on the mobile friendly application.
-For example the form reduces in size, so it can be displayed fully on a smaller device.
+The display changes to accommodate a smaller screen size.
+On a mobile, some items have been removed to focus on the mobile-friendly application.
+For example, the form reduces in size, so it can be displayed fully on a smaller device.

-The navigational bar also displays in a two by two format to accomodate the smaller screen size.
+The navigational bar also displays in a two by two format to accommodate the smaller screen size.

 I will design the website to adjust to different sized screens to ensure optimum viewing.
 I will make sure all links are active and working.